shangzongjiang/MSHyper/README.md

 ✨ This repo is the official implementation of Multi-Scale Hypergraph Transformer for Long-Range Time Series Forecasting.

 # 1 The framework of MSHyper
 The core of MSHyper is to build multi-scale hypergraph structures, which can explicity model high-order interactions between temporal patterns of different scales.
-MSHyper consist of three main parts: **Multi-Scale Feature Extraction (MFE) Module**, **Hypergraph and Hyperedge Graph Construction (H-HGC) Module**, and **Tri-Stage Message Passing (TMP) Mechanism**.
+MSHyper consists of three parts: **Multi-Scale Feature Extraction (MFE) Module**, **Hypergraph and Hyperedge Graph Construction (H-HGC) Module**, and **Tri-Stage Message Passing (TMP) Mechanism**.
 The overall framework of MSHyper is shown as follows:
 ![framework](https://github.com/shangzongjiang/MSHyper/blob/main/fig/figure1.png)
 # 2 Prerequisites